nikphillydev/ostep-projects/README.md

 # Projects for an Operating Systems Class

 This repository holds my solutions to Operating Systems: Three Easy Pieces (OSTEP) textbook projects.
-Projects are marked "complete - [x]" if they pass the provided test cases.
+Projects are marked as "complete" if they pass the provided test cases.

 Please see [ostep-projects](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master?tab=readme-ov-file) for more information.